Restore your iOS device the right way

 Your iCloud backup includes information about the content you've purchased, but not the purchased content itself.
 When you restore from an iCloud backup, purchased content automatically downloads from the iTunes Store, App Store, or iBook Store.
 Automatic downloading is based on iTunes in the Cloud availability by country.
 Previous purchases might be unavailable if they've been refunded or are no longer available in the store.
 Some previously purchased movies might not be available in iTunes in the Cloud.

 If you use iTunes Match (where available), you can use it to download previously matched or uploaded songs, albums, or playlists to your device.
-To recover content that wasn't purchased from the iTunes Store or isn't available through iTunes Match, sync your device using iTunes on a computer.
+To recover content that wasn't purchased from the iTunes Store or isn't available through iTunes Match, sync your device using iTunes on a computer that has your content.

-In iOS 8 with iCloud Photo Library beta turned on, your photos and videos are stored in iCloud.
+In iOS 8.1 or later with iCloud Photo Library turned on, your photos and videos are stored in iCloud.
 They aren’t included in your iCloud backup.
-When you restore from iCloud Photo Library, your device downloads thumbnails of your photos and videos, and any original photos stored on your device.
+After you restore your device, connect to Wi-Fi and turn on iCloud Photo Library by going to Settings > iCloud > Photos.
+Your photos and videos will begin to download.

-If you’re using iOS 8 and haven’t turned on iCloud Photo Library, or if you’re using iOS 7, iCloud backup includes photos and videos in your Photo Library or Camera Roll.
+If you’re using iOS 8.1 or later and haven’t turned on iCloud Photo Library, or if you’re using iOS 7, iCloud backup includes photos and videos in your Photo Library or Camera Roll.
 They’ll download to your iOS device when you restore.

 - Photos in My Photo Stream are already stored in iCloud, so they aren’t part of your backup. iCloud stores the photos that you uploaded to My Photo Stream for 30 days.
 To keep these photos on your device and make them part of your backups, save these photos to your Photo Library, Camera Roll, or another album.